 Less than you think.
 Here is what different amounts of space can realistically produce:

 The key is matching the crop to the container.
-A small space managed well will out-produce a large space managed badly.
+A small space managed well out-produces a large space managed poorly.
 Start with one or two containers and build from there.

 Sunlight Is the One Non-Negotiable Factor